Alex-Linhares/Complex-Adaptive-Systems/README.md

 The most important scientific law.

 	"The law that entropy increases holds the supreme position among the laws of nature.
-	If your theory is found to be against the 2nd law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation.
+	If your theory is found to be against the 2nd law of thermodynamics I can give you no hope;
+	there is nothing for it but to collapse in deepest humiliation.

 --Sir Arthur Eddington, The nature of the physical world.

 	All states of the system are equally probable.
 Only the lowest energy states in a cold system.

 	Boltzmann's equation:  S = k log (W)

+Networks → Cities, Countries, Economy, Corporations, the Brain, Biology, etc.